nitin-is-me/nitin-is-me/README.md

 # 💫 About Me:
 👋 Hi there!
 I’m Nitin, a passionate Full Stack Developer based in Delhi.
-I love working with the MERN stack and I'm always eager to learn new things.<br><br>🌱 Currently, I’m exploring PostgreSQL, Docker, Firebase, Python Django.<br><br>💡 I enjoy giving solution to realistic problems or people through my programming skills and collaborating with others to build innovative solutions.<br><br>📫 Feel free to connect with me: nitinjha2609@gmail.com
+I love working with the MERN stack and I'm always eager to learn new things.<br><br>🌱 Currently, I’m exploring PostgreSQL, Docker, Firebase, Python Django.<br><br>💡 I enjoy creating logical solutions to realistic problems for people through my programming skills and collaborating with others to build innovative solutions.<br><br>📫 Feel free to connect with me: nitinjha2609@gmail.com

 # 💻 Tech Stack: